davidsneighbour/kollitsch.dev/README.md

 ## pre-commit

-If you want then install and setup `pre-commit` to check commits for quality and security.
+If you want then install and set up `pre-commit` to check commits for quality and security.
 This requires Python to be installed.
 Then run the following commands to set up `pre-commit` locally:

 ```bash
 pip install pre-commit